 This evidence may be given by the defendant and by other witnesses on the defendant's behalf.

-Under s 285C of the Criminal Law Consolidation Act 1935 (SA) if a defendant proposes to introduce evidence of alibi at the trial of an indictable offence in the Supreme Court or the District Court prior notice of the proposed evidence must be given.
-This is not required if the essentially the same evidence was given at the preliminary examination where the defendant was committed to trial [s 285C(1)].
+Under s 124 of the Criminal Procedure Act 1921 (SA) if a defendant proposes to introduce evidence of alibi at the trial of an indictable offence in the Supreme Court or the District Court prior notice of the proposed evidence must be given, which is filed at the same time as the defence case statement is filed.
+This is not required if the essentially the same evidence was given at the preliminary examination where the defendant was committed to trial [s 124(3)].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.